matschaffer/matschaffer.com/_posts/2015-01-13-what-to-monitor.md

 Count those.

 Ideally count them from both the client and server side.
-For middle-tier services this can often go in a common client library, edge services may be able to count at the load balancer.
+For middle-tier services the client-side counting can often go in a common client library, edge services may be able to count at the load balancer.
 If counting at the client isn't feasible you can count at the server side only,